stupidmankind/BYpassDoc/docs/source/commands/smtpsendemail.rst

 	The Images to be added to the email message.
 For multiple images, use comma to separate, e.g., c:\\sales reports\\fy06q4.jpg,c:\\sales reports\\fy06q5.jpg.

 **Attachment**
-	The attachments to be added to the email message, e.g., c:sales reports\fy06q4.xlsx.
+	The attachments to be added to the email message, e.g., c:\\sales reports\\fy06q4.xlsx.

 **SSL**
-	Indicate if SSL should be used
+	Indicate if SSL should be used.

 **SSL Validation**
-	Indicate if SSL should be validated
+	Indicate if SSL should be validated.